Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 Many issues were discovered and resolved throughout the project.

 1. Trial and error and patience are key.
 Many times I tried many lines of code that did not work.
 I learned to just keep trying.
 Keep calm.
 Keep breathing.
-1. 1. **Issue**: Code not running - 'sys' not found
+1. 1. **Issue**: Code not running - 'sys' not found.
-   1. **Cause**: I had not imported 'sys' correctly on run.py as I had included it in asciiart.py
+   1. **Cause**: I had not imported 'sys' correctly on run.py as I had included it in asciiart.py.
-   1. **Solution**: To import sys in every file it is used in
+   1. **Solution**: To import sys in every file it is used in.
 1. 1. **Issue**: Lines too long in print() or input(), I placed them in a seconded set of () and split them over 2 lines but the white space was shown when the code was run.
-   1. **Cause**: Not understanding all the ways to split lines in Python yet
+   1. **Cause**: Not understanding all the ways to split lines in Python yet.
    1. **Solution**: Tutor Support - Thank you Sarah.
 Such a simple solution but Google had failed me this time.
    Splitting the lines wrapped in '' or "" and correctly indenting them works very nicely.
-1. 1. **Issue**: Code not running - file named 'asciiart' not found
+1. 1. **Issue**: Code not running - file named 'asciiart' not found.
-   1. **Cause**: I had named asciiart without the '.py' at the end
+   1. **Cause**: I had named asciiart without the '.py' at the end.
-   1. **Solution**: To make sure naming conventions are followed
+   1. **Solution**: To make sure naming conventions are followed.
 1. 1. **Issue**: On occasion, the random co-ordinates duplicated themselves, to there may only be 9 or even on occasion 8 bees.
    1. **Cause**: No validation to check if the random co-ordinates had already been returned.
    1. **Solution**: I appended the random coordinates to a list and added an if statement to run the code again if they already existed in the list.
-1. 1. **Issue**: The hive already being populated if the player chose to play again
+1. 1. **Issue**: The hive already being populated if the player chose to play again.
    1. **Cause**: The previous game's co-ordinates were still in play.
    1. **Solution**: Refreshing the program from the beginning.
-1. 1. **Issue**: User had to input N twice to exit the game
+1. 1. **Issue**: User had to input N twice to exit the game.
    1. **Cause**: I had created a double loop within finish_game().
 As it already uses keep_playing() logic, I only needed to ask if the return was False once.
    1. **Solution**: Instead of a second if statement, I coded to exit on else.
-1. 1. **Issue**: So many options, so much time lost
+1. 1. **Issue**: So many options, so much time lost.
    1. **Cause**: I found the ASCII Art Archive at the last minute and found it way more intuitive to use and it offered so many options compared to the previous ASCII art generators I had tried, that I ended up getting distracted by adding some more colours instead of focussing on finshing the README!
    1. **Solution**: Try to find more fun additions earlier in the project, so the deadline isn't stifling my creativity!